Travels with Kev: 2019 a year in review

 I had two flights this year, and both were in December.
 Southwest flew me about 556 miles, from Omaha to Midway on a Boeing 737-700.
 The other 515 miles trip went from O’Hare to Omaha aboard American/Envoy Air as American Eagle on an Embraer EJR-145.
 Making 1,071 miles total between the two (I am guessing based on points).

 Total of 10,247 miles on 68 rides averaging 150.7 miles per vehicle.

 Road trips are not included in these numbers.

 What was new for this year

-This year had a few new destinations, including Raleigh and Wilson, NC, Kissimmee, FL, and Papillion and Omaha, NE.
+This year had a few new destinations, including Raleigh and Wilson, NC; Kissimmee, FL, and Papillion and Omaha, NE.
 New trains include the Silver Star and Carolinan.
-I took the long way to get to Kissimmee, FL, from Charleston, SC, and that trip included layovers in those North Carolina cities.
+I took the long way to get to Kissimmee, FL, from Charleston, SC, and that trip had layovers in those North Carolina cities.
 If you are interested in that trip, check out this story.